sscortescu/blog/content/posts/morebrainstorming.md

 In my last post, I finished with a list of ways to find micro-Saas ideas, that I planned to use.

-So, for the past week-and-a-bit, I was trying find inspiration in SaaS idea newsletters (one of the ways…).
-This produced some moderate results, here’s a dump of ideas:
+One of the ways was trying find inspiration in SaaS idea newsletters.
+So, for the past week-and-a-bit, I've been doing that, which produced some moderate results.
+Here’s a dump of ideas:

 ```
 Idea dump